-- 7. BPD members may not interrupt a speaker, except in the following limited circumstances: - 7.1.
-Speech Incites Imminent Unlawful Action: BPD members may interrupt speech when the speech Incites Imminent Unlawful Action.
-Members may only take action when a statement: - 7.1.1.
-Threatens or encourages imminent unlawful violent action or destruction of property; and - 7.1.2.
-Has a substantial likelihood of producing imminent unlawful violent action or destruction of property; and - 7.1.3.
+- 15. Members may not interrupt a speaker, except in the following limited circumstances: - 15.1.
+Speech Incites Imminent Unlawful Action: Members may interrupt speech when the speech Incites Imminent Unlawful Action.
+Members may only take action when a statement: - 15.1.1.
+Threatens or encourages imminent unlawful violent action or destruction of property; and - 15.1.2.
+Has a substantial likelihood of producing imminent unlawful violent action or destruction of property; and - 15.1.3.
 Is intentionally stated by the speaker to clearly and objectively direct at least one other person to engage in imminent unlawful violent action. - NOTE: The mere advocacy of the use of force or violence sometime in the future is still constitutionally protected under the First Amendment, and the person speaking cannot be arrested simply because they advocate for violence sometime in the future. - EXAMPLE: During a demonstration, the crowd moved into the street, disrupting traffic.
 The police successfully directed the protesters out of the street and back onto the curb, when a person yelled "We'll take the street later!" or "We'll take the street again!"
-The person may not be detained or arrested for his statements. - 7.2.
-There is a Risk that the Speech Will Provoke an Audience into Using Illegal Force against the Speaker: BPD members may interrupt speech when it provokes violence or threats of imminent violence against the speaker after BPD has attempted to control the crowd and made a reasonable effort to protect the speaker. - NOTE: BPD members shall use all lawful efforts to control the crowd before interrupting the speaker. - EXAMPLE: Demonstrators march through the city until they are met by a growing number of onlookers with an opposing viewpoint.
+The person may not be detained or arrested for his statements. - 15.2.
+There is a Risk that the Speech Will Provoke an Audience into Using Illegal Force against the Speaker: Members may interrupt speech when it provokes violence or threats of imminent violence against the speaker after BPD has attempted to control the crowd and made a reasonable effort to protect the speaker.

+NOTE: Members shall use all lawful efforts to control the crowd before interrupting the speaker.

+- EXAMPLE: Demonstrators march through the city until they are met by a growing number of onlookers with an opposing viewpoint.
 The onlookers become increasingly unruly and tension rises between the two groups.
 The law requires that BPD members must first attempt to manage the unruly onlookers before ordering any demonstrators to disperse.
-Even if BPD members have difficulty controlling the unruly onlookers, they may not arrest anyone who is lawfully exercising their First Amendment rights; they may only arrest those who are violating the law. - 7.3.
-True Threats: BPD members may interrupt a speaker who makes True Threats of imminent violence that would result in harm to a person or substantial harm to the property of another person. - NOTE: Only the highest ranking member on the scene may interrupt or restrict speech for the abovementioned reasons (7.1-7.3).
-If the highest ranking member does interrupt or restrict speech, they shall do so using the least restrictive means possible and only after all other alternatives to interruption or restriction are exhausted.
+Even if BPD members have difficulty controlling the unruly onlookers, they may not arrest anyone who is lawfully exercising their First Amendment rights; they may only arrest those who are violating the law. - 15.3.
+True Threats: Members may interrupt a speaker who makes True Threats of imminent violence that would result in harm to a person or substantial harm to the property of another person. - NOTE: Only the highest ranking member on the scene may interrupt or restrict speech for the abovementioned reasons (15.1-15.3).
+If the highest-ranking member does interrupt or restrict speech, they shall do so using the least restrictive means possible and only after all other alternatives to interruption or restriction are exhausted. - 16.
+Members shall not terminate or disperse any protest or assembly unless the protest or assembly has turned into a Civil Disturbance or threatens to turn imminently into a Civil Disturbance, and a dispersal order has been given in accordance with this policy and Policy